ScorpionesLabs/MSSqlPwner/README.md

 ## Thanks
 - [Kim Dvash](https://www.linkedin.com/in/kim-d-5b3114111) for designing this incredible logo.
 - [Pablo Martínez](https://www.tarlogic.com/blog/linked-servers-adsi-passwords/) for the inspiration and the idea of the retrieving password technique.
+- [Omri Baso](https://www.linkedin.com/in/omri-baso-875aaa191/) for helping with inspiration and ideas.